 The New Mexico Heart Institute is pleased to offer coronary artery calcium scoring.
-This CT imaging study is simple, painless, and inexpensive.
+This Ultrasound imaging study is simple, painless, and inexpensive.
 It is the only screening test available that can accurately detect the presence of heart disease.

 What is the Vascular Health Screening test?

 NMHI’s vascular screening uses harmless and painless ultrasound imaging to detect the presence or absence of aneurysms and peripheral vascular disease.

 - The presence of an aneurysm, or ballooning of the artery, with an abdominal aortic ultrasound scan (the same procedure used on pregnant women)